crowdcent/numerblox/README.md

 ### 3.2.
 Advanced NumerBlox modeling

 This example showcases how you can really push NumerBlox to create powerful pipelines.
 This pipeline approaches the Numerai Classic data as a classification problem.
 It fits multiple cross validation folds, reduces the classification probabilties to single values and create a weighted ensemble of these where the most recent folds get a higher weight.
 Lastly, the predictions are neutralized.
 The model is evaluated in validation data, inference is done on live data and a submission is done.
 Lastly, we remove the download and submission directories to clean up the environment.
-This is especially convenient if you are running daily inference on your own server.
+This is especially convenient if you are running daily inference on your own server or a cloud VM.

 ```py
 from xgboost import XGBClassifier